r4f4elo/refresh-git/README.md

 `$ git config --global user.email "[e-mail]"`

-> Tip: Not necessary if you will use GitHub Desktop.
+> :bulb: Tip: Not necessary if you will use GitHub Desktop.
+Use `git config -l` to show all local git param.

 ## Make Changes